cadesalaberry/EliminationStack/README.md

 For each of `p ∈ 2, 4, 8, 16` what values/combination(s) of `e` and `t` usually works best?
 Note that we do not need to test all combinations(!), but we do need to provide a clear, numerical justification for answers, including performance graph(s) as appropriate.

+> Let's use `t` and `e` as key variables.
+When the timeout factor (`t`) is increased, the total processing time increases **a lot**.
+Reducing its value leads to way more acceptable time.
+It makes sense for if a thread is blocked, it will wait a random amount of time, capped by `t`.
+On average, it will add `t/2` to the total processing time

 | p  | d | n    | t  | e   | Total Time (ms) |
 |----|---|------|----|-----|-----------------|
 | 2  | 5 | 1500 | 0  | 20  | 3218            |